Congratulations! You have a baby coming.

 Why a Car Seat and Stroller Combo?

 You may be wondering why a car seat and stroller combo?
 Why not purchase a car seat and separate stroller?

 When purchased together, car seats and strollers come at a discount and have more functions.

 Also, you don’t need to fret that you will be getting an inferior product.
-The car seats in travel systems come highly rated for safety.
+The car seats in travel system stroller come highly rated for safety.
 Additionally, the strollers all have many useful functions you will find yourself using as your baby grows.

 The car seats in these combos are rear-facing.
 They are made specifically for your small infant up to 30lbs.
 Safety standards from the American Academy of Pediatrics encourage parents to keep their children in a rear-facing car seat until they outgrow them to avoid fatal injury.

 Each rear-facing car seat is easy to remove from your car with the attached base.
 A car seat’s base works in several ways.
 The best bases will have:

 Once installed, the base is not designed to be removed from the car.
 Most car seats and travel systems come with one base.

 If you have additional cars, it is an easy matter to purchase extra bases.
 Having extra bases is highly recommended, so you don’t have to move the base around.
 Plus, purchasing an additional base will prevent you from having to purchase more car seats.
 You can use the car seat that came with your travel system, moving it from car-to-car as needed.

 So now that you have a car seat in mind, how are you planning to move your baby around the stores?
 Or go for a walk in the park?
 Or catch your older son’s soccer game?